 ≡ Injury Lawsuit Connect ≡ Paragard IUD Lawsuit Cases

-Paragard IUD Lawsuit [2025]: Did You (or a Loved One) Suffer Complications or Injury From A Paragard Intrauterine Device (IUD) That Fractured or Broke Into Pieces While Being Removed?
+Did You (or a Loved One) Suffer Complications or Injury From A Paragard Intrauterine Device (IUD) That Fractured or Broke Into Pieces While Being Removed?

 Paragard IUD lawsuit

-If you or a loved one suffered complications or injuries from a Paragard IUD implant that broke and/or fractured while the IUD was being removed, you may be entitled to recover compensation from a Paragard IUD lawsuit case or settlement claim.
+If you or a loved one suffered complications or injuries from a Paragard IUD device that broke and/or fractured while the IUD was being removed, you may be entitled to recover compensation from a Paragard IUD lawsuit case or settlement claim.

-Paragard is a T-shaped copper-containing IUD or intra-uterine device (i.e., a long-term contraceptive or birth control device indicated for prevention of pregnancy in females of reproductive potential) comprised of a plastic frame made of polyethylene and barium sulfate that is inserted into the uterus by a healthcare provider.
+Paragard is a T-shaped copper-containing IUD or intrauterine device (i.e., a long-term contraceptive or birth control device indicated for prevention of pregnancy in females of reproductive potential) comprised of a plastic frame made of polyethylene and barium sulfate that is inserted into the uterus by a healthcare provider.
 Paragard is a temporary, non-hormonal, non-surgical IUD that can remain in a woman’s body for up to 10 years.

-Unfortunately, many women have reported health problems after having the Paragard IUD device implanted.
+Unfortunately, many women have reported health problems after having the Paragard IUD device inserted.
 As of March 31, 2024, more than 52,700 Paragard cases had been reported to the FDA’s Adverse Event Reporting System.
 Adverse events reported included, among others, complication of device removal, device breakage, device expulsion, device dislocation, and injury associated with the device.

-Paragard IUD Injury Lawsuit: Overview
+Paragard IUD Removal Injury Lawsuit: Overview

 Paragard IUD Lawsuit Cases & Settlement Claims